 Delivery of planned growth in a sustainable way is dependent upon being able to plan, develop and deliver infrastructure investment with confidence and certainty.

-Where the need for investment in our transport system has been established, we will continue to work with infrastructure owners and service providers to accelerate the delivery of that investment.
+England's Economic Heartland continues to work with infrastructure owners and service providers to accelerate the delivery of known investment requirements in the region.
 This includes committed schemes included in Highways England’s Road Investment Strategy, EEH’s Major Road Network programme and Network Rail’s investment pipeline.

-We will work with Network Rail, the East West Railway Company and Highways England to ensure that their investment programmes reflect the needs of our region.
-Where those investment programmes include identified regional priorities, we will actively support these infrastructure owners as they take individual proposals through their statutory processes into delivery.
+We are also working with Network Rail, the East West Railway Company and Highways England to ensure that their investment programmes reflect the needs of our region.

-Our work has identified opportunities to address some of the key barriers to enabling the timely and efficient delivery of required infrastructure.
+We are also progressing opportunities to address some of the key barriers to enabling the timely and efficient development and delivery of required infrastructure.

 What we're doing